nicklockwood/layout/README.md

 There is no need to specify a target - the action will be automatically bound to the first matching method encountered in the responder chain.
 If no matching method is found, Layout will display an error.

-**Note:** the error will be shown *when the node is mounted*, not deferred until the button is pressed, as it would be for actions bound using Interface Builder.
+**Note:** The error will be shown *when the node is mounted*, not deferred until the button is pressed, as it would be for actions bound using Interface Builder.

 ```swift
 func wasPressed() {